 To add attachments to your document:

-In the View tab of the document concerned, drag and drop the attachment in the field or click on Add a file and a popup lets you select the attachment from your computer.
+In the View tab of the document concerned, drag and drop the attachment in the field or click on Upload attachment and a popup lets you select the attachment from your computer.

 To remove attachment: In the View tab of the document concerned, click on next to the attachment concerned.
 The attachment is immediately deleted.